-As the dossier focuses only on endocrine disruption in wildlife with the focus on fish, an analysis of mammalian toxicity tests with regard to endocrine mediated effects on humans is not performed and mammalian toxicity tests are not assessed in detail.
-However, as supporting information, an analysis of available mammalian toxicity tests by Hass et al., 2012 is summarised in table 11 and the analysis is cited below.
+As the dossier focuses only on endocrine disruption in wildlife with the focus on fish, the mammalian toxicity tests are not assessed in detail.
+However, as supporting information, an analysis of the available mammalian toxicity tests provided by Hass et al. 2012, is given in the citation below and the key mammalian studies are summarised in table 11.